Clarkson-Applied-Data-Science/Yadugur_IA626_Project/README.md

 When running the Flask application, you can access it by visiting `http://127.0.0.1:5000/flightinfo` in your web browser, assuming the `/flightinfo` endpoint has been defined within your Flask routes.

+## API Endpoint:

+ The code defines a route `/flightinfo` for the Flask application, which accepts both GET and POST requests.
+Inside the function associated with this route, it retrieves the `flightnum` parameter from the request's arguments and constructs a SQL query to fetch flight information from the database based on the given flight number.
+The query is executed using `cur.execute()`, and the retrieved rows are processed and stored in a list of dictionaries (`rows`).
+Finally, the response JSON is constructed with the search results and a message.

+Overall, this code sets up a connection to a MySQL database, creates a table, inserts data into the table, and provides an API endpoint to retrieve flight information based on the flight number using a Flask application.